Learning yoga is a journey. Questions arise. And Shanti Yoga is here to help.

 Because we keep class sizes small your reservation in the program might mean someone else cannot attend.
-To hold your spot we require a $580 USD deposit.
-We allow you to cancel more than 30 days prior to the training start date and will refund $265.
-If you cancel within 30 days of the training start date we will not be able to refund any of the deposit.
+To hold your spot we require a 12% deposit.
+We allow you to cancel prior to the training start date and will refund the deposit.
+Full payment is due prior to your departure for the training.
 Refunds are not available once the course has started.

 Your deposit can be transferred to another training for up to 1 year of the original booking date.
 The amount paid also may be transferred to a friend or family member.

-The remaining balance is due upon arrival and must be paid prior to the start of the training.
-We accept transfers, local currency, or USD cash.
-See below for more details on how to pay.
+We accept money transfers (i.e. wire transfers), local currency, or USD cash.
+Click here for more details on how to pay.

 How do I pay?
 How do I transfer my deposit, and later my remaining balance?